 What/who are we?
 What’s reality?
 What’s the purpose of life?
 These questions have always fascinated me.
 When religion and science failed to provide me with satisfying answers, I broadened my search to include information from all sources, inner ones as well as outer ones.
 This new openness not only led to new and strange experiences, it led me back to earlier, unusual experiences that had remained unexamined due to their assumed lesser value in the general busyness of life.

 In late June or early July 1969, my wife, Sandra, was almost eight months pregnant with our first child.
 The afternoon was warm and humid as we lay on our bed looking through three small booklets of children’s names.
 We had no idea what sex our baby was; so, like most parents, we had to find names we liked for both a boy and a girl.
 After reading through each booklet at least three times, I rested my right arm on my forehead to quietly sift through the names still in my mind.
-Suddenly, another voice spoke in my mind.
+Suddenly, another voice spoke up in my mind.
 It said, “Your daughter wants to be called Crystal.”

-As I played with this idea in my imagination, the image of colorful crystals appeared in my mind followed by a crystal goblet.
+As I continued to play with this idea in my imagination, the image of colorful crystals appeared in my mind followed by a crystal goblet.
 I thought about how beautiful it was and what a nice sound crystal wine glasses make when you run a wet finger around the rim.
 On the negative side, I thought about how delicate crystal glasses can be.
 A crystal glass shatters easily when dropped on a hard surface.
 Before I could go any further with this idea, the other voice in my mind added, “Your daughter wants a name that means something to her, and that name is Crystal.”

 Crystal Ellen Peterson was born August 26, 1969, at 8 PM by emergency Cesarean Section.
 Her umbilical cord was wrapped around her neck and she had difficulty breathing.
 Her official time of birth was three years to the hour after Sandra and I were married, August 26, 1966.